Detective Pikachu (film)

-Pokémon Detective Pikachu (Note: Also known as Pokémon: Detective Pikachu or simply Detective Pikachu, and released as Great Detective Pikachu (名探偵ピカチュウ, Meitantei Pikachū) in Japan after the original game) is a 2019 fantasy film and the first live-action film based on the Pokémon franchise.
-It is a loose adaptation of the 2016 video game Detective Pikachu.
-Directed by Rob Letterman, and written by Letterman, Dan Hernandez, Benji Samit, and Derek Connolly, the film stars Ryan Reynolds as the voice and motion capture of Pikachu, with Justice Smith, Kathryn Newton, Suki Waterhouse, Omar Chaparro, Chris Geere, Ken Watanabe and Bill Nighy in live-action roles.
+Pokémon Detective Pikachu (Note: Known simply as Detective Pikachu, and released as Great Detective Pikachu (名探偵ピカチュウ, Meitantei Pikachū) in Japan after the original game's title in the respective region.) is a 2019 urban fantasy mystery film and the first live-action film based on the Pokémon franchise.
+It is loosely based on the 2016 video game Detective Pikachu.
+Directed by Rob Letterman, who co-wrote it with Dan Hernandez, Benji Samit, and Derek Connolly, the film stars Ryan Reynolds as the voice and motion capture of Pikachu, with Justice Smith, Kathryn Newton, Suki Waterhouse, Omar Chaparro, Chris Geere, Ken Watanabe and Bill Nighy in live-action roles.
 The plot follows Detective Pikachu and his partner Tim Goodman as they attempt to solve the mysterious disappearance of Tim's father, Harry.
 Filming took place from January to May 2018 in Colorado, England, and Scotland.

 Detective Pikachu was released in Japan on May 3, 2019, and in the United States on May 10, by Warner Bros.
 Pictures.
-The film received generally positive reviews from critics, and grossed $433 million against a $150M budget, becoming the second-highest grossing video game film adaptation at the time.
-A sequel is in development.
+The film received generally positive reviews from critics and grossed $433 million against a $150 million budget, becoming the fifth-highest grossing video game film adaptation of all time.

 Plot

-Tim Goodman gave up his dream of being a Pokémon Trainer following the death of his mother and his estrangement from his father Harry, a police detective who moved to Ryme City, where humans and Pokémon live together side by side and participating in Pokémon battles, being a Trainer and having Poké balls is illegal.
-After a failed attempt to catch a Cubone with his friend, Jack, a Trainer, Tim is informed by Harry's friend, Lieutenant Hideo Yoshida, that Harry was killed in a car accident.
-Tim goes to Harry's apartment to sort things out and meets Harry's police partner, a deerstalker-clad amnesiac Pikachu, whom only Tim can understand.
-Tim accidentally releases a mysterious purple gas known as "R" from a vial he finds in Harry's office; they are then attacked by a party of Aipom (Note: The name Pokémon is identical in the singular and plural, as is each individual species name; it is grammatically correct to say 'one Pokémon' and 'many Pokémon', as well as 'one Pikachu" and 'many Pikachu'.") who became rabid under the gas's influence.
+Tim Goodman gave up his dream of being a Pokémon Trainer following the death of his mother and his estrangement from his father Harry, a police detective who moved to Ryme City, where humans and Pokémon live together side by side, while participating in Pokémon battles, being a Trainer and having Poké Balls are illegal.
+Tim is informed by Harry's friend, Lieutenant Hideo Yoshida, that Harry died in a car accident.
+Tim travels to Ryme City and goes to Harry's apartment to sort things out, being surprised by Harry's Pokémon partner, a deerstalker-clad amnesiac Pikachu, whom only Tim can understand.
+Tim accidentally releases a purple gas known as "R" from a vial he finds in Harry's office; they are attacked by a group of Aipom (Note: The name Pokémon is identical in the singular and plural, as is each individual species name; it is grammatically correct to say 'one Pokémon' and 'many Pokémon', as well as 'one Pikachu" and 'many Pikachu'.") who became aggressive under the gas' influence.

 Pikachu believes that Harry survived the crash, as the police never found his body.
 They meet an informant of Harry's, a Mr. Mime, who directs them to an illegal underground Pokémon battle arena.
-The arena is raided by police and Tim is brought to Yoshida, who reveals footage of Harry's crash, explaining that Harry having survived would have been impossible.
+The arena is raided by police and Tim and Pikachu are arrested.
+They are brought to Yoshida, who reveals footage of Harry's crash, explaining that Harry having survived would have been impossible.